 As part of his fiscal year 2007 budget proposal, the Governor proposed a major program revision to the Commonwealth's Health Investment Plan, a series of health-related programs funded entirely from Tobacco MSA revenues.
 Currently, 100 percent of Tobacco MSA payments received are utilized for health care related expenditures and revenues received are statutorily distributed based upon enacted funding formula.
 The Commonwealth's health research component currently receives 19 percent of annual Tobacco MSA funds and these funds are annually expended on health-related research projects undertaken by Pennsylvania-based researchers.
-The Governor's fiscal year 2007 budget proposes to create the Jonas Salk Legacy Fund, which would utilize half of the 19 percent (9.5 percent) of Tobacco MSA payments, currently dedicated to health research activities, to accelerate funding for bioscience research in Pennsylvania.
-Under this proposal, 9.5 percent of Tobacco MSA payments would be securitized through the issuance of approximately \$500 million in bonds, the proceeds of which would be used to accelerate the construction of bioscience facilities, including laboratories, incubators and research parks.
+The Governor's fiscal year 2007 budget proposed to create the Jonas Salk Legacy Fund, which would utilize half of the 19 percent (9.5 percent) of Tobacco MSA payments, currently dedicated to health research activities, to accelerate funding for bioscience research in Pennsylvania.
+Under this proposal, 9.5 percent of Tobacco MSA payments would be used to accelerate the construction of bioscience facilities, including laboratories, incubators and research parks.
 The proposed debt would be issued over a two-year period following approval by the General Assembly and programs funded with this debt from the Jonas Salk Legacy Fund would require a dollar-for-dollar private match, thereby increasing total investment in biosciences research and facility construction to over \$1 billion.
 The proposed debt would be secured and paid solely from a pledge of 9.5 percent of the revenue from the Tobacco MSA.
+The General Assembly and the Governor continue to deliberate the proposal.